Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Methods

-\boldparagraph{Classification} The classification of all candidates in an image using the sliding window approach can become quite costly due to the vast amount of image regions which need to be classified.
-Therefore, a fast decision is necessary which quickly discards candidates in the background region of the image. \cite{Viola2005IJCV} combine simple and efficient classifiers, learned using AdaBoost, in a cascade which allows to quickly discard false candidates while spending more time on promising regions.
-With the work of \cite{Dalal2005CVPR}, linear Support Vector Machines (SVMs), that maximizes the margin of {all samples from} a linear decision boundary, in combination with Histogram of Orientation (HOG) features have become popular tools for classification.
-However, all previous methods rely on hand-crafted features that are difficult to design.
-With the renaissance of deep learning, convolutional neural networks have automated this task while significantly boosting performance.
-For example, \cite{Sermanet2013CVPR} introduced CNNs to the pedestrian detection problem using unsupervised convolutional sparse auto-encoders to pre-train features and end-to-end supervised training to train the classifier while fine-tuning the features.
-Today, all state of the art detection approaches are learned in an end-to-end fashion from large datasets as we will discuss in \secref{sec:Object_Detection_Results}.
+The next step is the processing of candidate image regions from sliding window to verify them and classify objects.
+The classification of all candidates in an image can be quite costly due to the vast amount of image regions that need to be processed.
+Therefore, a fast decision is necessary which quickly discards candidates in the background region of the image. \citet{Viola2005IJCV} combine simple and efficient classifiers, learned using AdaBoost, in a cascade that allows them to quickly discard false candidates while spending more time on promising regions.
+With the work of \citet{Dalal2005CVPR}, linear Support Vector Machines (SVMs) in combination with Histogram of Orientation (HOG) features have become popular tools for classification. \citet{Enzweiler2009PAMI} provide an overview of classical approaches for monocular pedestrian detection.
+They make the observation that SVM with HOG features work well at higher resolutions while having a higher processing time than cascaded approaches that are superior at lower resolutions and achieve near real-time performance.
+In their survey, \citet{Benenson2014ECCV} found no clear evidence that a certain type of classifier (\eg SVM or decision forests) is better suited than any other.
+In particular, \citet{Wojek2008DAGM} show that AdaBoost and linear SVM perform roughly the same if enough features are given. \citet{Benenson2014ECCV} conclude that the number and diversity of features is clearly an important factor for the performance of classifiers since the classification problem becomes easier with higher dimensional representations.
+Consequently, today, all state-of-the-art object detection systems use convolutional neural networks to learn expressive features in an end-to-end fashion from large datasets \citep{Cai2016ECCV,Xiang2017WACV,Zhu2016ACCV,Yang2016CVPR,Chen2015NIPS,Ren2015NIPS,Girshick2015ICCV}.